rafpinter/algorithmic-art/README.md

 a repo dedicated to algorithmic art

-what started as a [class at UdeM](https://github.com/rethread-studio/algorithmic-art-course), now continues freely
+it all started as a [class at UdeM](https://github.com/rethread-studio/algorithmic-art-course)

 pode entrar, mas não repara a bagunça